mozilla/gecko-projects/taskcluster/docs/attributes.rst

 shipping_phase
 ==============
-For release promotion jobs, this is the shipping phase (promote, publish, ship).
+For release promotion jobs, this is the shipping phase (build, promote, push, ship).